Zeal-xx/pvpgn-twilight/README.md

 # Other information

 ## Authors
   * Marc Bowes <marcbowes@gmail.com>

 ## External links
   * [PVPGN home](http://pvpgn.berlios.de)
   * Twilight [home](http://war3.co.za/) and [forums](http://forum.war3.co.za)

+## Credit

+Original credit to the PVPGN guys, without whom none of this would be possible.
+I would especially like to thank d1zzy, who, despite the many many lazy people throwing many many stupid questions at him, still finds it in him to help out.
+Without his input, this venture would have been far more painful.

 ## Licensing